 To walk the walls, I urge you to be there as soon as they open at 8 a. m.
 I visited in September and even then it was very warm – also at 8 a. m.
 I don’t even want to imagine how it must be in July or August at noon.

-Another relevant aspect for being an early bird is the crowds.
+Another relevant aspect of being an early bird is the crowds.
 Most people, especially the day tripper and cruisers get to the old town around ten.
 So if you have the chance to be first, be first.

 The main entrance to the wall is right next to the Pile Gate and so it the Onofrio’s Fountain, built in 1438.
-The water coming from 16 spouts used to be the main source of water till the end of the 19th.
+The water coming from 16 spouts used to be the main source of water until the end of the 19th.
 It is still drinkable!